niklasramo/mezr/README.md

 **Returns** &raquo; *number*

+The return value may be fractional when calculating the height of an element.
+In the case of window and document the value is always an integer.

 &nbsp;

 ###`.offset()`

-Returns the element's left and top offset which in this case means the element's vertical and horizontal distance from the northwest corner of the document.
+Returns the element's offset, which in practice means the vertical and horizontal distance between the element's northwest corner and the document's northwest corner.
+By default the edge of the element's border is considered as the edge of the element, but you can make the function include the element's border width and padding in the return value as well.

 **Syntax**